-We started with looking at the uniquely Indian distribution challenges that FMCG companies here face.
+We started by looking at the uniquely Indian distribution challenges that FMCG companies here face.
 We found that:

-- Retailing and wholesaling in India is dominated by small, unorganized entities – distributors are usually sole proprietors or family businesses.
+- Retailing and wholesaling in India are dominated by small, unorganized entities – distributors are usually sole proprietors or family businesses.

 - Many distributors have limited financial resources and real estate.

 - Multi-brand distributors are common.

 - Some distributors lack the capital, hardware and expertise to use technology.

 - Discomfort with technology results in a lack of real-time data on orders, inventory, claims and returns leading to stockouts or overstocking.